A Thought On Suffering

 The entertainment industry including television, radio, music, literature, newspapers and magazines all address the suffering of boredom and also the suffering of stress.
 Those involved in religious work alleviate the suffering caused by the emptiness of life without faith.

-And so we see that life is a tapestry of needs, and the satisfaction, or attempted satisfaction, of those needs.
-Needs unsatisfied cause suffering, and suffering addressed results in our living meaningful, significant and fulfilled lives.
+So we see that life is a tapestry of suffering and the alleviation, or attempted alleviation, of that suffering, and we see too that our addressing suffering results in our living meaningful, significant, fulfilled and hopefully joyful lives.